Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

 In Fig. \ref{fig:kq_pup_photo}, we show the photometric variability of KQ Pup during the last 40 years.
-The photometric variations are primarily caused by the variability of the RSG, no clear photometric variations related to the 26-yr orbit were identified in the previous studies.
+The photometric variations are primarily caused by the variability of the RSG.
+The system is not known to undergo eclipses by the RSG, although it shows other variations due to the 26-yr orbit. \citet{gonzalez02} reported a significant decrease of far-UV flux near periastron.
+Meanwhile, we notice a clear periastron brightening in the optical region, i.e., by $V\sim 0.1 \: \rm mag$ during the last periastron (2023-2024).
+Periastron brightening events were reported for other interacting eccentric systems as well, including for the VV Cephei binary AZ Cas, and hypothesized to be due to accretion events or tidal heating \citep{koen24}.

-The beginning of the APT light curve in 1986-1987 shows a 0.3~mag dimming event that clearly exceeds the amplitude of oscillations.
-This event is at least 5 years away from any conjunction or potential eclipse so geometric effects from the companion(s) can be ruled out.
-The dimming resembles the great dimming event of Betelgeuse \citep[e.g.,][]{montarg21}, which was caused by partial obscuration by a dense dust cloud.
+The beginning of the APT light curve in 1986-1987 shows a $\sim$0.3~mag dimming event that clearly exceeds the amplitude of the oscillations.
+A similar dimming is also repeated a full orbital period later, in 2013, as shown by KWS data.
+These events are at least 5 years away from any conjunction or potential eclipse, so geometric effects from the companion(s) can be ruled out.
+The dimming resembles the great dimming event of Betelgeuse \citep[e.g.,][]{montarg21}, which was caused by partial obscuration by a dense dust cloud; however, in this case, it could instead be caused by the binary interaction, such as a tidally induced outflow or trailing wake \citep[e.g.,][]{landri25, Dupree-2026}, or by the material surrounding the system.

 A frequency analysis of the light curves revealed various low-amplitude periodicities ranging between 85--180\,d (0.06--0.14\,$\mu$Hz in frequencies), and possibly extending to even longer periods.
 However, aliasing from the annual gaps present in the data makes the existence of longer periods questionable, which hinders the accurate determination of the mode content.
 The variations of the star appear to be more similar to solar-like oscillations seen in luminous RGB stars and M giants, composed of multiple short-lifetime modes, rather than to coherent pulsations \citep{Banyai-2013,Yu-2020,Xiong-2025}.
 Incoherent oscillations in RSG stars have been detected before \citep{kiss06, joyce20}.
 However, mode identification for asteroseismic analysis can be difficult, with the aliasing present in the data.